 Featuring warm and clean yellow, blue, green and white interiors as well as a panoramic rooftop pool, sunbathing lounge, cocktail bar, snack bar, serene treatment rooms for solo or couple’s spa treatments, and a quaint café where breakfast is served on the daily.
 THE POLI HOUSE embodies the eccentric diversity of culture and design in Tel Aviv: street art and graffiti-lined streets, a luxurious 1930’s Bauhaus edifice and whimsical design of Karim Rashid combine for an unprecedented hospitality experience unlike any other in the White City.

-The Poli House is a member of Brown Hotels, an international hotel brand founded in Tel Aviv, with hotels located in the city of Tel Aviv (the world acclaimed Brown TLV, the Brown Beach House and the Poli House), Jerusalem (Brown Jerusalem, opening January 2017) and Trogir, Croatia (Brown Beach House Croatia, opened 2016).
+The Poli House is a member of Brown Hotels, an international hotel brand founded in Tel Aviv, with hotels located in the city of Tel Aviv (the world acclaimed Brown TLV, the Brown Beach House and the Poli House boutique hotel in tel aviv), Brown Jerusalem ( boutique hotels in jerusalem opening January 2017) and Trogir, Croatia (Brown Beach House Croatia, opened 2016).
 The Brown properties are all rooted in a devotion to service, design, innovation, style and authenticity.
 The Brown Hotels have been recommended by the world's leading publications such as Wallpaper, Vogue, NY Times, National Geographic and Time magazine.

 ARCHITECTURE & DESIGN